 Toyota 4Runner Overview

 The 4Runner falls short of most modern SUVs.
-One of the few remaining truck-based SUVs, it's great for off-roading, and its rough-sounding 4.0-liter V6 is powerful and relatively fuel-efficient.
+It's great for off-roading, and its rough-sounding 4.0-liter V6 is powerful and relatively fuel-efficient.
 But the ride is unsettled, and handling is clumsy.
-The body leans a good deal while cornering, and the bobbing and bouncing chips away at driver confidence.
-Limited-trim versions have a tighter suspension with somewhat better control, but at the expense of a stiffer ride.
-A high step-in and low ceiling compromise both access and driving position.
+The body leans while cornering, and the bobbing and bouncing chips away at driver confidence.
+Limited versions have a tighter suspension with somewhat better control, but at the expense of a stiffer ride.
+A high step-in and low ceiling compromise access and driving position.
 The SR5's 4WD system is part-time only.
 A third-row seat is optional, and the power-retractable rear window is handy.
 Reliability is well above average, but it scores too low to be recommended.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).